justicedemocrats/new-site/src/pages/landing/index.md

     bannerButtonText: Donate
     bannerButtonUrl: /donate
     bannerImageUrl: /img/jd_website_home_calloutbanner_1920x540_2_alexbump_053118.jpg
-    bannerText: '$XXX,XXX Raised'
+    bannerText: $2.8+ Millions Raised
     calloutIcon: /img/jd_site_circlefinger_1_50x50.svg
     calloutText: >-
-      Health care, housing, education, living wage, and a world not destroyed by climate change and aggressive wars of choice should be the standard.
+      In a modern, moral, wealthy society like the United States, people should not be too poor to live with dignity.
+That means having access to healthcare, housing, education, a living wage, a world not destroyed by climate change and aggressive wars of choice.
     header: Social and Economic Justice.
-    htmlContent: >-
+    htmlContent: |-
-      The question is not "if", but "how" and "when".
+      The question is not "if", but "how" and "when". \
       Every Justice Democrat is fighting for:

-      * Item #1

-      * Item #2

-      * Item #3
+      * Access to Jobs and a Living Wage
+      * Affordable Housing and a Quality Education
+      * Medicare for All
     moreButtonText: All Policies
     moreButtonUrl: /platform
     subheader: >-
-      Because one can not be achieved without the other — it’s the same  ght for rights.
+      Because one can not be achieved without the other — it’s the same fight for rights.
   - alignment: left
     bannerButtonText: Sign Up
     bannerButtonUrl: /volunteer